 - Search online for “reclaimed wood”, “reclaimed timber”, or “reclaimed lumber”.
 Before making the purchase ask plenty of questions about the quality of the wood.
 You want to know if the wood is rotting, warped, or infested with bugs such as termites.

 - Architectural Salvage yards who specialize in salvaging architectural wood and other elements from old houses.

 - A field near your home might have an old home on the property that is sitting vacant or on the verge of falling over.
 Ask the owner for permission to gather reclaimed barn wood.
-The county’s appraisal district has public records of property owners to help identify the property owner.
+The county’s appraisal district has public records of property owners to help identify the correct property owner.

 I personally am not a fan of open shelving instead of using upper kitchen cabinets.
 I’m a fan of keeping my kitchen essentials behind closed doors.
 However, I am a fan of using open shelving to feature knick-knacks and other design elements.
 Would you be comfortable with open shelving in your kitchen?

 You can experiment with open shelving in other areas in your home.
 Shelves are an easy way to add farm house chic design elements to a room.
 Joanna would approve of these open shelves in the kitchen or bathroom.